-Furthermore, the bill prohibits the use of asbestos-containing building materials in new construction or renovations, with specific exemptions for residential construction, materials already ordered or in possession of contractors, and commercial aggregates.
-Owners of facilities engaged in certain industries are required to conduct inspections for asbestos-containing materials and maintain an asbestos management plan, which must be updated every five years.
-However, the requirements for inspections and management plans do not apply to commercial aggregates, reflecting a significant shift in regulatory focus.
+Furthermore, the bill prohibits the use of asbestos-containing building materials in new construction or renovations, with specific exemptions for residential construction, materials already ordered or in possession of contractors as of June 11, 2020, and commercial aggregates.
+Owners of facilities engaged in specific industrial activities are required to conduct inspections for asbestos-containing materials and maintain an asbestos management plan, which must be updated every five years.
+However, the requirements for inspections and management plans do not apply to commercial aggregates, streamlining regulations for these materials.

 Substitute Bill: 70A.450.030, 70A.450.060, 70A.450.070